Business Immigration Applications

 • If you're proposing a key staff person, you must create at least 3 permanent, new full-time equivalent jobs.

 • If you purchased an existing business, you must commit to maintain the number of existing jobs in the business, and pay your employee(s) a wage that is commensurate to their skill level of the position created.

 • In order to be approved for nomination, you must demonstrate that you have consistently employed the required number of full-time equivalent jobs for at least six months before submitting your Final Report (documentation that demonstrates you have met the performance expectations described in your signed Performance Agreement.).

 Stage 1: Preparation & Registration

-First, we will conduct research and arrange visits for you to find a suitable existing business in BC or create a new one.
-Once you decide which business to purchase or establish, we will then complete an online Entrepreneur Immigration Registration.
-Your application will be assessed based on your age, language ability, educational and professional background, and your profile will be placed into the selection pool.
-The online registration will be processed within 4 weeks.
+First, we will conduct research and arrange visits for you to find suitable existing business in BC if you plan to purchase a business to fulfil your investment requirement.
+Otherwise, we can help you prepare a business plan for the establishment of a new business.
+Once you decide which business to purchase, or to establish a new business, we will then complete an online Entrepreneur Immigration Registration.
+Your application will be assessed based on your age, language ability, educational and professional background and your profile will be placed into the selection pool.

 Stage 2: Application

-Your online profile will expire if it stays in the selection pool for more than 6 months and you were not invited to apply.
-We will need to submit a new registration for you using a more competitive plan.
+Your online profile will expire if it stays in the selection pool for more than 6 months and was not invited to apply, we will need to submit a new registration for you.

 If the application is approved, you will sign a Performance Agreement (which outlines the performance expectations you must meet for nomination) with the Province of BC.
 You will have up to 20 months to implement your business proposal in B.C while on a 2-year work permit.